fhdsl/AnVIL_BioDIGS_Book/docs/09-data_exploration.md

 6. Create a histogram for _lead_ concentration, as well as a boxplot comparing lead concentration by region.
 Is the lead concentration similar among regions?
 Are there any outlier sites with unusually high or low lead concentrations?

+7. Look at the maps for [iron](https://biodigs.org/#iron_map) and [lead](https://biodigs.org/#lead_map) on the BioDIGS website.
+Do the boxplots you created make sense, given what you see on these maps?
+Why or why not?

 :::